Technical Privacy Metrics: a Systematic Survey: Privacy Metrics

 \subsubsection{$(X,Y)$-Privacy}

-$(X,Y)$-privacy modifies $k$-anonymity to cope with sequential data releases by limiting the amount of linkage between two data sets~\citep{wang_anonymizing_2006}. $X$ and $Y$ denote groups of database columns with quasi-identifiers and sensitive properties, respectively. $(X,Y)$-privacy limits the confidence with which sensitive values in $Y$ can be inferred by requiring that the for any $x \in X$ and $y \in Y$, the percentage of records containing $x$ and $y$, among those containing $x$, be less than $k$.
-Applied to sequential data releases, $(X,Y)$-privacy can be used to specify generalization rules that make sequential releases $(X,Y)$-private.
+$(X,Y)$-privacy modifies $k$-anonymity to bound the confidence with which sensitive values can be inferred~\cite{wang_anonymizing_2006}. $X$ and $Y$ denote groups of database columns with quasi-identifiers and sensitive properties, respectively, and $|D[x]|$ denotes the number of records in database $D$ containing the value $x$. $(X,Y)$-privacy then requires that for any values $x \in X$ and $y \in Y$, the percentage of records containing both $x$ and $y$, among those containing $x$, be less than $k$.

+Applied to sequential data releases, $(X,Y)$-privacy uses columns that are common between two releases as $X$ and can thus ensure that sequential releases are $(X,Y)$-private.